 - 1. Adopt Resolution approving Site Plan Review SPR 23-01 with required findings and with conditions of approval (see Alternative Resolution 1).
 Action may be appealed to the City Council. - 2.
 Adopt Resolution denying Site Plan Review SPR 23-01 with findings (see Alternative Resolution 2).
 Action may be appealed to the City Council. - 3.
-Defers further review of this project to the City Council for review due to Commission concerns with the potential conflicts of interest with a Planning Commissioner acting on behalf of the applicant for this project. - 4.
+Defer further review of this project to the City Council for review due to City Council's pending review of Draft Ordinance No. 2022-03 regarding regulations pertaining to shipping containers.
+This deferral could include a recommendation from the Planning Commission as to whether or not to approve the site plan application. - 4.
 Continue the application with direction to staff and the applicant for any additional information or revised plans to address the Commission's concerns.
 Please note that the applicant must concur with a continuance on this matter.